sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 each of the S combinations appears once in the first S trials, then once again in the next S trials, and so on, up to N times.

-The difference of these two strategies are shown in the following example:
+The difference of these two strategies for replication are shown in the following example:

 .. doctest::